datcathuh/Process-Hollowing/README.md

 # ⚠️ Disclaimer

 # This code is for educational and research purposes only.
-Reflective loading is a technique widely used in both legitimate tools (e.g., in-memory patching, game modding) and malware.
-Use responsibly and only in authorized environments.